-While combined spatial overlap of current and proposed oyster cultivation sites and the constituent marine community types (MCT), identified for the Qualifying Feature habitats of 1130 and 1140, ranges between 2.95% and 50.89% (Table 7.1), published literature (Forde et al., 2015; O'Carroll et al., 2016) however, suggests that the presence of bags on trestles is considered non-disturbing.
+The combined spatial overlap of current and proposed oyster cultivation sites and the constituent marine community types (MCT), identified for the Qualifying Feature habitats of 1130 and 1140, range between 0.04% and 11.87% (Table 7.1).
+Published literature (Forde et al., 2015; O'Carroll et al., 2016) suggests that the presence of bags on trestles is considered non-disturbing.
+In addition, the spatial overlap is less than the 15% threshold for significant adverse impacts.
 Consequently, adverse impacts of activities occurring at oyster cultivation sites within the Qualifying Interests of (1130) Estuaries and (1140) of Mudflats and sandflats not covered by seawater at low tide can be discounted (see Table 8.5).

 The access routes used in intertidal areas, by virtue of persistent compaction of the sedimentary habitats, are considered disturbing (De-Grave et al., 1998; Forde et al., 2015; O'Carroll et al., 2016).
-The access routes for aquaculture sites overlap with all identified constituent community of the Qualifying Interests (1130) Estuaries and (1140) Mudflats and sandflats not covered by seawater at low tide (see Table 7.2).
-The spatial overlap of access routes within these community types ranges between 0.02% and 0.9%.
-One of these constituent habitats is the Zostera dominated community which is located within the 1130 and 1140 Qualifying Interests.
-The spatial overlap between oyster access routes and the Zostera community is 0.09% in both QI habitats.
-This access route is required for a number of the proposed oyster application sites in the Glenbeigh area.
-This community type cannot tolerate any overlap.
-The proximity of structures (used in intertidal oyster culture) may impact flow regimes in and around seagrass bed which may result in a detrimental impact on the overall status of this MCT.
+The access routes for aquaculture sites overlap with identified constituent community of the

+Qualifying Interests (1130) Estuaries and (1140) Mudflats and sandflats not covered by seawater at low tide except Zostera dominated communities (see Table 7.2).
+The spatial overlap of access routes within these community types ranges between 0.002% and 0.06%.
+Given that these values of spatial overlap with constituent communities are less than the 15% threshold for significant adverse impacts of current activities on the constituent community type of the Qualifying Features 1130 and 1140 can be discounted (see Table 8.5).